mitchellporter/BGRecursiveTableViewDataSource/README.md

 - (NSIndexPath *)translateInternalIndexPathToTopLevel:(NSIndexPath *)indexPath;
 ```

-Convenience methods for inserting, reloading, or deleting rows and sections dynamically (and also beginning/ending updates on the `BGRecursiveTableViewDataSourceSectionGroup(s)` themselves) are provided simply by calling said methods on the data-sources rather than on the `UITableView` directly:
+Convenience methods for inserting, reloading, or deleting rows and sections dynamically (and also beginning/ending updates on the `BGRecursiveTableViewDataSourceSectionGroup(s)` themselves) are provided simply by **calling said methods on the `BGRecursiveTableViewDataSourceSectionGroup(s)`** rather than on the `UITableView` directly:

 ```objc
 - (void)beginUpdatesForSectionGroups:(NSSet <BGRecursiveTableViewDataSourceSectionGroup *>*)priorSectionGroups; // Use these internally instead of calling `UITableView` beginUpdates/endUpdates() methods.